January 18, 2009

 PT_Promo20121

-Togni’s works have been released on XXI Records, CBC Records, Hänssler Classics, and Warner Classics UK.
-In 2010 his Lamentatio Jeremiah Prophetae, a concerto for bass clarinet and choir, was recorded by bass clarinettist Jeff Reilly and the Elmer Iseler Singers and released on the ECM label, produced by Manfred Eicher.
-In 2013 Peter-Anthony’s latest solo CD Piano Alone was released.
-The Sanctuary Trio’s newest CD Estuary came out in the Fall of 2015, along with a recording of Responsio on ATMA Classique.
-Hymns of Heaven and Earth was released by Centrediscs in 2016, a disc of entirely Togni music and in July 2020 Luminous Voices released Sea Dreams, another entirely Togni disc, on Leaf Music and distributed by Naxos.
-In September 2021 Blackwood, Peter-Anthony’s duo with bass clarinettist Jeff Reilly, will release their debut recording of original music Lost and Found.
+Togni’s compositions have been released on XXI Records, CBC Records, Hänssler Classics, and Warner Classics UK.
+His Lamentatio Jeremiah Prophetae, a concerto for bass clarinet and choir offering a poignant interpretation of a prophet who speaks the truth and is disregarded, was recorded by bass clarinettist Jeff Reilly and the Elmer Iseler Singers and released on the ECM label, produced by Manfred Eicher.
+Other notable CD releases include Peter-Anthony’s solo piano disc Piano Alone, Sanctuary Trio’s Estuary, Hymns of Heaven and Earth, Responsio, Luminous Voices’ Sea Dreams, and Blackwood’s Lost and Found and Passages.

-Sea Dreams premiered in Calgary in February of 2018 with Luminous Voices and flutists Sara Hahn-Scinocco and Sara Geick; the work is part of their CD Sea Dreams released in 2020 which was nominated for a Juno award in the category Best Classical Recording Vocal or Choral.
-Sea Dreams is the winner of the 2021 ECMA for Classical Composition of the Year.
-Togni’s Living Flame of Love premiered in 2019 with Edmonton’s Pro Coro Canada and accordionist Joseph Petric, and two commissions for the RCCO premiered during the RCCO’s July 2019 National Competition.
-2020 brings the work Magnificat for the Calgary Renaissance Singers and Players.
+Sea Dreams, drawn from the texts of T. S. Elliot’s four quartets, is a reflection of a journey of faith in relation to the ocean and premiered in Calgary in 2018 with Luminous Voices and flutists Sara Hahn-Scinocco and Sara Geick.
+The work is part of their CD of the same name, which was nominated for a Juno award, and won the 2021 ECMA for Classical Composition of the Year.
+Togni’s Living Flame of Love premiered in 2019 with Edmonton’s Pro Coro Canada with harpist Nora Bumanis and accordionist Joseph Petric, and two commissions for the RCCO premiered during its 2019 National Competition.
+2020 brought the work Magnificat for the Calgary Renaissance Singers and Players.

 Short Bio – Peter-Anthony Togni